 Almost subverted in the comic miniseries Final Crisis: Rogues Revenge.
 The agents of the Big Bad Libra kidnap the father of Rogues leader Captain Cold.
 They threaten to kill him unless Cold and the Rogues surrender.
 But the bad guys don't understand that his father's sadistic abuse and terror was the main factor in shaping Cold's personality.
 So he tells them that he will hunt them down, kill them, and kill his father himself.
 The Rogues do kill the bad guys, but Cold does not kill his father.
 Instead he orders his teammate Heatwave to burn him to death.

 Transmetropolitan makes use of this with Spider Jerusalem's wife's cryogenically preserved head.
 Mostly subverted in that Spider does not actually care about his ex-wife, much to the consternation of those who have her.
 Spider then completely subverts this by throwing his wife's cryogenically preserved head into the river.
 Since she was the one who had angered the kidnappers in the first place, they then calm down and leave.

 Bungled by Fink and Mean Machine Angel in Judge Dredd when they abduct Dredd's landlady assuming she is his wife.

 X-Men foe Nimrod, a Sentinel from the future, forced an alternate timeline Forge to repair him by holding his daughter hostage.
 This is after he murdered Forge's wife — Storm in this timeline — right in front of the kid.

-Jim Rhodes helps with the Program in Seventy Two Hours because his family is being held hostage by the government.
+Jim Rhodes helps with the Program in 72 Hours because his family is being held hostage by the government.